Chadian Civil War (1965–1979): Second French intervention and splintering of FROLINAT

 The second, larger intervention was launched by the French in April 1969.
 The military component of the project was later dubbed Operation Limousin.
 The civilian component primarily comprised the Mission pour la réforme administrative (MRA), headed by former colonial governor Pierre Lami.
 The MRA posted French advisors to all prefects and subprefects in troubled areas.
 They were made responsible for tax collection and could veto the decisions of local administrators.
 The entire BET was taken over by a French military administration.
 The mission also emphasised the restoration of "traditional chiefdoms" in the north.
 As for military matters, a unified command of all Chadian security forces was placed under the direction of French general Michel Arnaud, who was officially named Délégué militaire (military delegate).
 Dozens of French military officers and non-commissioned officers were dispatched to help train and restructure the Chadian military, as well as assume direct command over Chadian units when necessary.
-Several infantry companies were also deployed to reinforce the French military presence and assist Chadian forces.
+Several infantry companies, mainly from the Foreign Legion, were also deployed to reinforce the French military presence and assist Chadian forces.